deobald/pali-study/study-group/2020-08-19-adhitthana-chanting.md

 >amataṃ taṃ vijānataṃ

-amataṃ (acc.): amata - the deathless state
+amataṃ (acc.): amata (a + mata = "not died") = the deathless state
 taṃ: that
+vijānataṃ (present part. dat. pl.): "for the knowing ones"
+    vijānanta: present participle
-vijānataṃ: to know, to understand
+    jānati (nya): to know, to understand

 -- day eight only end --